Call-for-Code/Spot-Challenge-Samsung-Heroes/README.md

 - Identify what Samsung hardware your solution runs on
 - Roadmap

-One team member will [submit the project](https://callforcode.typeform.com/to/eByfVSAg), however all team members will need to accept the Participation Agreement.
+One team member will [submit the project](https://callforcode.typeform.com/to/eByfVSAg), however all other team members will need to accept the [Participation Agreement](https://callforcode.typeform.com/to/v01iG4xJ).

 ### Judging

 Each Submission will be scored in each round based on the following criteria with a minimum score of 0 and maximum score of 20 points, with the final score being the average of the judges’ scores and an assessment of:

 - Completeness and transferability (5 points)